b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

     - Cast the argument to the correct type.
     - For each "significant" field in the class, check if the fields of the two objects match.
 - Always override hashCode when you override equals.
-- Don’t substitute another type for Object in the equals declaration.
+- Don't substitute another type for Object in the equals declaration.

 ### Always override hashCode when you override equals